 Step 3: Provide a copy of your student class schedule to the VA Certifying Office prior to each semester for certification to the VA.
 Also contact the VA Certifying Official if the number of credit hours decreases as a result of dropping, withdrawing from, or no longer attending any of the registered classes.

 Other Important Information

-- Students can only be certified for classes that are required for his/her program.
+- Students can only be certified for classes that are required for their program.

-- In order to receive full time pay, students must enroll and remain in 12 credit hours during the Fall and Spring semesters.
+- To receive full-time pay, students must enroll and remain in 12 credit hours during the Fall and Spring semesters.
 Requirements for Summer term vary.

-- Students must maintain a cumulative Grade Point Average (GPA) of 2.0 in order to avoid being placed on probationary status for VA benefits.
+- Students must maintain a cumulative Grade Point Average (GPA) of 2.0 to avoid being placed on probationary status for VA benefits.

 - Please note that VA Education Benefits only pay for the In State Tuition rate and HCC currently does not participate in the Yellow Ribbon Program.

 - Students are required to contact the certifying official if they must drop or withdraw from a class(es).

 - Students who withdraw from class may be required to repay any benefits from the beginning of the term for those hours.